Toscan0/Toscan0/README.md

 My name is Tiago Henriques, but my friends call me Toscano.\
 I took Information Systems and Computer Engineering at Instituto Superior Técnico in Lisbon, Portugal.\
 My Msc is specialized in Interaction and Visualization, and Games.
+Currently working as FE Tech Lead at EY Portugal

 You can play a few of my games [here][itchio].